 Her earliest memories are of doing performances with her aerialist and yogi mom in the Mystic Family Circus, and playing in the tour bus of her guitarist father’s bands as they drove around the country.
 By the time she was ten, she had performed at major festivals along the west coast, including Burningman, Lightning in a Bottle, Symbiosis, Outside Lands, and more.
 These formative years showed her the life of an artist close up: a life where reality and fantasy were always intertwined.

+In eighth grade she enrolled in Oakland School for the Arts, where she studied Vocal Music for two years before switching to the Literary Arts emphasis.
 At age 15 her father taught her how to use Ableton Live, and she recorded and self-produced her first album of original songs.
 At age 17, she wrote and self-published her first book, a choose-your-own-adventure novel with 9 different endings.

 Aerial performance with mom in SF, 2006